thescouser89/snippets/scala/scala_in_action.md

 - Compiler implements toString -> returns class name and its parameters
 - Each case class has a method named copy that allows you to easily create a modified copy of the class's instances
-- A companion object is created wit hthe appropriate apply method, which takes the same arguments as declared in the class
+- A companion object is created with the appropriate apply method, which takes the same arguments as declared in the class
 - Compiler adds a method called unapply, which allows the class name to be used as an extractor for pattern matching